MicrosoftDocs/architecture-center/docs/compliance/pci-req10.md

 - All security events
 - Logs of all system components that store, process, or transmit CHD and/or SAD
 - Logs of all critical system components
-- Logs of all servers and system components that perform security functions (for example, firewalls, intrusion-detection systems/intrusion-prevention systems (IDS/IPS), authentication servers, e-commerce redirection servers, etc.).
+- Logs of all servers and system components that perform security functions (for example, firewalls, intrusion-detection systems/intrusion-prevention systems (IDS/IPS), authentication servers, e-commerce redirection servers, and so on).

 **Responsibilities:&nbsp;&nbsp;`Shared`**